Introduction

 Comparison to Other Versions

-Comparing “Layers of Fear: Junji Ito” to previous iterations in the “Layers of Fear” series reveals some notable differences and enhancements.
-While the core gameplay and narrative structure remain consistent, the influence of Junji Ito brings a fresh and distinctive twist to the series.
+The comparison between “Layers of Fear: Junji Ito” and the previous games in the “Layers of Fear” series shows some considerable differences and improvements.
+Even though the main gameplay and narrative structure are the same, the Junji Ito influence gives the series a new and distinct flavor.

 Criticisms and Areas for Improvement

-The puzzles, though well-integrated and thematically appropriate, sometimes lean towards the obscure.
-While many are cleverly designed to challenge players’ observational skills and critical thinking, there are instances where the solutions may feel too esoteric, leading to trial-and-error gameplay that disrupts the narrative flow and immersion.
+The puzzles are, on the one hand, very well integrated into the narrative and thematic aspect of the game, but on the other hand, they can be quite difficult, to the point of obscurity.
+Many of the puzzles are cleverly designed to challenge players’ observational skills and critical thinking; however, there are also instances where the solutions may feel too esoteric, leading to trial-and-error gameplay that disrupts the narrative flow and undermines the immersion of the player.

 Immersion and Player Experience